 Step 2: Create planet’s orbit by adding motion path to it in each planet’s timeline.
 Open the Animations tab > Add Animation > choose one type of Motion Path.

 Step 3: Adjust the motion path as you want by dragging the anchor points and control points.
 To curve the motion paths, right-click the black points and select Smooth Point.

 Note: The anchor point is used to define the position of the motion path, the control point is used to define level curve.

 Tip: You can create many anchor points to adjust easily by clicking anywhere on the motion path.

 Step 4: Make the planets orbit around the sun continuously.

 In the timeline, you can double-click the effect time bar to open the dialog which allows you to modify the effect.
 Here, you can adjust Start Time and Duration to fit planet moving speed.
 Especially, select Repeat Until end of Slide to loop the planet’s motion path.
 Then, click OK to apply.

 Remember to repeat 4 steps above for all planet objects.

 Step 5: Add Start Timeline action of all the planets on On Load event of the Slide.
 This makes the planets orbit around the sun when the project starts.

 Providing Information for the Planets

 When exploring the universe, learners may want to get more knowledge.
 So, insert objects to provide information for learners is a good choice.
 Here’s how:

-Step 1: Open the Annotations tab > Shapes > select one shape from the built-in list and type information.
+Step 1: Open the Insert tab > Shapes > select one shape from the built-in list and type information.